THE PHIL COWAN

 paper, or no paper is sufficiently meritorious.

-All rights of dissemination of the papers by each of EASL and BMI are
+All rights of dissemination of the papers by EASL are

-Payment of Scholarship funds will be made by EASL/BMI directly
+Payment of Scholarship funds will be made by EASL directly

 to the law school of the winner, to be credited against the winner’s account.